mattmahn/git-key-grep/README.md

 ### Windows

-1. Download `git-key-grep` and `regexp` into a convenient directory.
+1. Download `git-key-grep` and `regexps` into a convenient directory.
 1. Add `git-key-grep` to your `%PATH%`.